-If you have mid-length or long hair, static might become one of your hair struggles in winter.
+If you have mid-length or long hair, static electricity might become one of your hair struggles in winter.
 Hair gets full of static in the wintertime due to a lack of moisture in the air.
-The static makes will give you the “hair-raising” look and more fly-away hair.
-But why does it happen?

 Vitamin D deficiency

 Be careful as you might experience nutritional deficiencies in wintertime, especially vitamin D deficiency.
-In wintertime, as the daytime is relatively short during winter, it leads to a significant decline of this vitamin status due to the lack of sunlight.
+Since daytime is relatively short during winter, there is a lack of sunlight, and consequently, a lack of catalyst to activate the Vitamin D in our bodies.

-Additionally, there is a significant association between the degree of vitamin D deficiency and the duration of hair loss: the longer duration of hair loss, the more severe the vitamin D deficiency with an invert elevation of alkaline phosphatase and being more symptomatic.
+There is also a significant association between the degree of vitamin D deficiency and the duration of hair loss: the longer duration of hair loss, the more severe the vitamin D deficiency with an invert elevation of alkaline phosphatase and being more symptomatic.

 To prevent this deficiency, you might need to notice more what you eat daily.
-There is a wide range of food that could readily provide a good amount of vitamin D for your body, such as salmon, tuna, cod liver oil, beef liver, mushrooms, egg yolks, etc. Some kinds of fortified food such as fish oil, milk, breakfast cereals, orange juice, soy drinks, and dairy products like yoghurt are also good sources to boost vitamin D in your body.
-Vitamin supplements might be helpful, but you should consult your doctor before deciding on any supplementations.
+There is a wide range of food that could readily provide a good amount of vitamin D for your body, such as:

 - What Is The Norwood Scale?